 The Principality of Andorra is located in southwestern Europe, in the Pyrenees, between Spain and France.
-It borders with the Spanish autonomous region of Catalonia to the south and the French departments of the Eastern Pyrenees and Ariege to the north.
-Andorra is one of the smallest countries in the world with only 468 sq. km.
-It has a population of 78,264 inhabitants, of whom 36,138 are Andorran nationals.
-Andorra has a parliamentary co-principality political regime; whose heads of state are the Bishop of Urgell (Spain) and the President of France.
+It borders the Spanish autonomous region of Catalonia to the south and the French departments of the Eastern Pyrenees and Ariege to the north.
+Andorra is one of the smallest countries in the world with only 468 sq. km of territory.
+It has a population of roughly 78.000 inhabitants, of which 36,000 are Andorran nationals.
+Andorra has a parliamentary co-principality political regime; its heads of state are the Bishop of Urgell (Spain) and the President of France.

 Its capital is Andorra La Vella and its official language is Catalan, but French and Spanish are widely spoken.
 Although it is not part of the European Monetary Union, its official legal tender currency is the Euro (EUR).